Introduction & Preparation

 Hardware Video Device Being used by other software

 This can be Pro Tools®, or other audio and video applications.
 Please close those apps.
 If Pro Tools®, please follow the directions at the beginning of this chapter to deactivate the Avid® Video Engine (AVE) before relaunching ADR Master.

 If you are using Video Reference, it is common for many hardware video devices to show black or distorted output if the incoming video reference format does not match that of the selected output format.
 Please correct the incoming video reference source to match the video format exactly.
 Unplugging the video reference cable will help diagnose if this is the cause of the problem.

 Outdated hardware driver

 ADR Master uses the official software development kits (SDKs) offered by Blackmagic Design and AJA respectively to communicate with their devices.
 Other software applications like Pro Tools® communicate via different methods - and thus are affected very differently by the driver software.
 Dozens of posts can be found online about sync drift occurring with newer driver versions - where older versions did not have these issues (or at least the issues were not as severe).
 These issues do not affect our products.
 In fact, running older driver software can reduce overall performance considerably.
 So there is no reason to use ADR Master with an older driver version for better performance or less sync drift.
 In our experience, newer drivers have never made things worse.
 In fact, quite the contrary actually.
 Please visit the manufacturer’s website to download & install the latest driver version available for your device and version of macOS.
 For Blackmagic Design, their driver software can be found here:

-The following versions of their Desktop Video driver and config software is compatible with the following Mac operating systems:
+The following versions of their Desktop Video driver and config software are compatible with the following Mac operating systems:

 - macOS 10.13 - Desktop Video 11.4